 Demelza nodded, though she wasn't entirely convinced.

 Ginny remained with her for the afternoon, completing her homework in the dormitory, while Demelza watched, feeling a little guilty.
 This probably wasn't how Ginny would have chosen to spend her evening.

 But, selfish as it might be, Demelza was glad she was there.
 She didn't particularly want to be alone, but she didn't exactly want to face everybody either.

 Just leaving the dormitory to get her sleeping draught was frightening enough.

-"Don't worry," Ginny reassured you.
+"Don't worry," Ginny reassured her, as Demelza clutched her arm.
 "We'll only be in the common room a moment and I'll be with you.
 You'll be fine."

 She was.
 More or less anyway.
 Everybody in the common room seemed busy with their own undertakings and nobody as much as looked up when she entered, but the common room still felt oppressive, too full and she was glad when they made it out of Gryffindor tower into the quieter corridors.

 The sleeping draught protected her from facing many of her dormmates that evening, but when she woke the next morning, there was no avoiding people.
 It was Saturday which meant everybody'd be hanging around.
 Demelza took a few deep breaths, wondering how she was going to face them.

 She glanced around the dormitory.
 The other girls had already left.
 If she waited a few more minutes, most people would be at breakfast.
 It would, she decided, be easier to face people in the structured setting of the Great Hall than in the commotion of the common room.

 While not easy, the weekend was manageable and on Monday, she returned to class.
 To her surprise, that was easier than the weekend had been.
 At least in class, nobody asked where she'd been or what was wrong with her.